redwardstern/sublime-a-file-icon/README.md

 [![Star on GitHub][img-stars]][stars]
 [![Join the chat at Sublime Forum][img-forum]][forum]

 This package adds file-specific icons to Sublime Text for improved visual grepping.
-It's heavily inspired by [Atom File Icons][atom-file-icons].
+It's heavily inspired by [Atom File Icons](https://github.com/file-icons/atom).

 Its aims are: